ritiek/piano-rs/README.md

 - Adjust volume using <kbd>-</kbd> and <kbd>+</kbd>.
 - You can also record your notes with `-r <path/to/save/notes.yml>` and play them later on with `-p <path/to/save/notes.yml>`.

-If you're using Ubuntu, you might face the following:

-    error: failed to run custom build command for `alsa-sys v0.1.1`

-In this case, installing `libasound2-dev` should solve the problem:

-    $ sudo apt-get install libasound2-dev

 If you get no sound when you press keys, [try running it in a directory containing asset folder](https://github.com/ritiek/piano-rs/issues/6#issuecomment-354971861), for example the project directory.